hobrien/LabNotes/GenomicAnalyses.md

     - SAMException: Value was put into PairInfoMap more than once
         - somewhat ironically, the WASP deduplication script duplicated the entry for one of the reads
         - hopefully this is fixed with the new version of WASP
+    - I'm debating the proper order of doing things here.
+I managed to get the output from Tophat to pass VerifyBAM, but that was without WASP remapping.
+I can run WASP on this GATK compatible file, but it requires tophat so I think I'm just going to reintroduce all the same problems.
+Probably the thing to do is run WASP as the first step after tophat, but what about the remove duplicates step?
+        - Sorting and adding read groups appears to be enough to get the mapping to pass ValidateSAM
+        - I've written an R script to combine the counts from individual mappings.
+This doesn't give exactly the same counts as passing multiple fastq files to Tophat, but it's close (a total of 159 features with discrepant counts, with a total of 206 differences).
+I think I'm not going to worry about it.